MarlinFirmware/Marlin/Marlin/Slicers/README.md

  ## Support my work

- This FLSun printer profile adjustment project for the PrusaSlicer Slicer was only possible thanks to its supporters, testers (DavidT, Andy, ChrZ, JoeB, ....)
+ This FLSun printer profile adjustment project for the PrusaSlicer slicer was only possible thanks to its supporters, testers (DavidT, Andy, ChrZ, JoeB, ....).
 So thank you to them.
  Otherwise a little coffee or a thermos to help me support other developers !! via

  <br/><br/>